Big student loan forgiveness plan announced by Biden

 Proponents say cancellation will narrow the racial wealth gap — Black students are more likely to borrow federal student loans and at higher amounts than others.
 Four years after earning bachelor's degrees, Black borrowers owe an average of nearly $25,000 more than their white peers, according to a Brookings Institution study.

-Still, the action is unlikely to thrill any of the factions that have been jostling for influence as Biden weighs how much to cancel and for whom.
+The action drew praise from a wide spectrum of Democrats, but appeared unlikely to completely appease any of the factions that have been jostling for influence as Biden weighs how much to cancel and for whom.

 Biden has faced pressure from liberals to provide broader relief to hard-hit borrowers, and from moderates and Republicans questioning the fairness of any widespread forgiveness.
-The delay in Biden's decision only heightened the anticipation for what his own aides acknowledge represents a political no-win situation.
+The delay in Biden's decision only heightened the anticipation for what his own aides acknowledge represented a vexing set of political and policy choices.
 The people spoke on the condition of anonymity to discuss Biden's intended announcement ahead of time.

 The White House emphasized that no one in the top 5% of incomes would see any loan relief.